 If a direct equivalency is not given by an academic department, but the College of Education decides that substantial similarity exists between a course taken at the community college with the DESE approved education program and a MSU course with respect to Missouri Standards for the Preparation of Educators (MoSPE) standards, a code will be assigned to the transfer credit associated with the community college course that will allow it to substitute for the MSU course in a given undergraduate education degree program.
 Such credit is at the lower-division level unless otherwise specified.

-The MSU Teacher Certification Office maintains additional information on its website.
+The MSU Professional Education Certification office maintains additional information on its website.

 Transfer credit limit